carlkidcrypto/purpleair_data_logger/README.md

 # purple_air_data_logger

- A logger that will query purple air sensor(s) for data.
-That data will then be ingested into a TimeScaleDB PostGreSQL database.
+A set of data logger(s) that will query purple air sensor(s) for data.
+That data will then be ingested into a TimeScaleDB PostGreSQL database, or a CSV file.

 ## Usage PurpleAirPSQLDataLogger.py